geniussportsgroup/treaps/README.md

         // we will generate 1e6 samples of random heights according to a normal dist with mean 1600 mm
         // and standard deviation of 400 mm/
-        // Pay attention to the fact that heights can be repeat.
+        // Pay attention to the fact that heights can repeat.
 So we must use InsertDup for id := 0; id < n; id++ {
             set.InsertDup(&Sample{
                 id:     id,